i-like-robots/react-tag-autocomplete/readme.md

 #### renderOption (optional)

-Optional custom option component to render.
-Receives the pre-rendered option text as children, option object, required option attributes, and [`classNames`](#classNames-optional) as props.
+A custom option component to render.
+Receives the pre-rendered text as children, option object, required option element attributes, and [`classNames`](#classNames-optional) as props.
 Defaults to `null`.

 ```js
 function CustomOption({ children, classNames, option, ...optionProps }) {